 You can't be too careful – temptation, get rid!

 Has my alcoholic amnesty persuaded me to change other things, like diet and exercise?
 I pondered this for a day or two - then saw an anaemic, teetotal, vegetarian, straw-haired stick-insect on telly.
 I immediately decided that too many changes at once was unwise.
 In her case it seemed to result in pallid, loose-fitting skin and a set of off-white teeth too big for her face.
 There also seemed to be a direct correlation between skeletonism and talking rubbish delivered with a 'holier than though' attitude.
 So no madam, you are not holier, you are cadaverous.
 I switch over to re-run of Frasier, a man (with brother) who appreciates the finer things in life – and it doesn't seem to be doing him any harm, even if he is of 'solid' build.

 Similar 'healthy' specimens can be seen jogging around the streets of towns and cities across the land, looking like an extras from a zombie movie - so I've decided to continue my sedate lumbers around the playing fields picking up dog turds.

-I don't like being told what to do and because I eat healthily and do exercise regularly, I have decided to ignore skinny chops completely.
+I don't like being told what to do and because I eat healthily and do exercise regularly, I have decided to ignore skinny chops on TV completely.
 Am I being Thinnist?
 Probably.
 (Do you spell thinnist like that?
 Is it even a word?
 Have I invented a word?
 It can go in my next book – How Not to Look Like an Inverted Yard Brush).

 I respect both vegetarians (freedom of choice) and stick-insects (marvel of nature) but not human incarnations of the combined.
 Consequently I have decided to tackle things my own way and if that results in rotundity and rattiness, so be it.